normhal/DCCppEX-Nextion-Controller/README.md

         Functions and their characteristics must be done manually.
 Default is 10 Locos.
       - In addition a page of Accessories and two very simple "Routes" are loaded or
-  - Select the "Locos" page, highlight one of the "Slots" by touching the "Loco Name" field, then press the "Edit" button
+  - Select the "Locos" page, highlight one of the "Slots" by touching the row of the "Slot" you wish to update, then press the "Edit" button
     - The "Loco Edit" page will be presented for completion.
       - Press "Done" and the "Locomotive Shed" page will be displayed again, ready for further additions.

-Highlighting an Inventory Row and pressing the "Select" button will pass that loco's details to the active Loco "Tab" on the "Throttle" page and locos can be operated.
+Highlighting an Inventory Row and pressing the "Select" button will pass that loco's details to the active Loco "Tab" on the "Throttle" page and the loco can then be operated.

 # How To Populate the Accessory page
   - Select the "Acc" page